 All you are doing with the taping step is initial work.
 Try to not leave any ridges of mud because youll just have to scrape them off prior to floating.

 Floating the Walls and Ceilings

 Now that the mud from the taping has dried, its time to float the sheetrock.
 Use the big knife.
 The objective here is to cover everything you did before but make the surface as smooth as possible and widen the area covered by the mud.
 The seams might still be indented, depending on how tight the joints were.

 You likely wont meet that objective on the first floating pass.
 Dont give in to the temptation to just go over it once because the texture will cover it.
 On this pass you go over the tape filling in the void.

-As before, dont leave any ridges.
+As before, try not to leave any ridges.
 After the mud dries, float it at least one more time.
-On this pass youll be feathering the joints on the sides of the joint (and going over the nails again).
+On this pass youll be feathering the joints on the sides of the joint (and going over the nails or screws again).